tbielawa/Taboot/docs/YAMLScripts.rst

 Putting it all together
 -----------------------

-Before we continue, lets put together everything we've seen up to now.
+Before we finish, lets put together everything we've seen up to now.
 That will include ``hosts``, ``concurrency``, ``output``, and an example ``task``::